isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### 2-Stage Innovation Grant (iGrant)

-Building and construction companies can receive up to 70% support to conduct fast track, Proof-of-Concept (POC) type of R&D projects for subsequent quick deploymeent in a fast moving Built Environment.
+Building and construction companies can receive up to 70% support to conduct fast track, Proof-of-Concept (POC) type of R&D projects for subsequent quick deployment in a fast moving Built Environment.

 <a href="https://www1.bca.gov.sg/buildsg/buildsg-transformation-fund/2-stage-innovation-grant" target="_blank" style="color:#037e8a">Find out more</a>